 In the state of Virginia payday lending is considered legal.

 Virginia has a $500 payday loan limit.
 There is no strictly specified period for taking payday loans, however, it should not be less than 2 pay periods.
-The APR is capped at 36%, other finance charges include $5 verification fee and 20% loan fee.
+The APR is capped at 36%, other finance charges include a $5 verification fee and a 20% loan fee.
 Criminal actions are prohibited.

 For about a century, Virginia had “a separate license for consumer finance loans to allow small, low-interest loans” and only in the recent decade payday and title lenders discovered this license and started to use it to charge triple-digit interest rates.
 In 2009, the state took restrictive measures and capped payday loan APR at 36%.
 However, this measure helped very little and the real situation hasn’t changed much as in the light of the looming federal payday loan regulations, “many companies began entering into contracts with Native American tribes to provide loans to consumers over the internet” (By State Sen. Scott Surovell (36th)).
 Thus, in many cases payday loans are an expensive option to resort to with the annual interest reaching 601%* in some cases.
 And this is the state of things in Virginia as of today.